rsdoiel/rsdoiel.github.io/blog/2025/07/21/Simplifying_BlogIt.md

   2. Copy CommonMark files into the blog directory tree

   Other tools can aggregate blog metadata like [FlatLake](https://flatlake.app).
-series: Deno and TypeScript
-seriesNo: 9
 dateCreated: 2025-07-12T00:00:00.000Z
-dateModified: '2025-07-21'
+dateModified: '2025-07-28'
 keywords:
   - font matter
   - CommonMark
   - blog
+  - CommonMarkDoc
 datePublished: '2025-07-21'
 ---

 # Simplifying BlogIt

+By R. S. Doiel, 2025-07-21

+NOTE: This post was updated to include minor bug fixes, RSD 2025-07-28.

 __BlogIt__ is a command I've written many times over the years.
-Previous it was intended to perform two tasks.
+Previously it was intended to perform two tasks.

 1. Copy CommonMark documents into a blog directory tree
-2. Aggregate metadata from the document (front matter) for my blog
+2. Aggregate metadata from the document for my blog

 I am updating the way my website and blog are is built.
 I am adopting [FlatLake](https://flatlake.app) for fulfill the role of aggregator.
 This changes the role __BlogIt__ plays.
 Since I am relying on an off the shelf tool to perform front matter aggregation it becomes more important to make the front matter consist.
 The new priorities for __BlogIt__ are.

-1. Curating the front matter of CommonMark documents
+1. Curating the front matter of the CommonMark document
-2. Publishing (staging) CommonMark documents in the blog directory tree
+2. When ready to publish, update the front matter and Copy CommonMark document into the blog directory tree

 With curating front matter the priority some additional features will be helpful.